 A vasoepididymostomy is a surgical procedure in which the vas deferens is hooked up directly to the epididymis above the blockage (Figure 4).
 Generally, the success rate of vasoepididymostomy (as defined by sperm in the ejaculate after surgery) is about 75-80 percent.
 This is very significant compared with the 10 percent rate of success following a standard vasectomy reversal when the fluid is thick and devoid of sperm.

 So keep in mind that the success rates in the table above will be higher if the surgeon is prepared to perform a vasoepididymostomy if an epididymal block (thick fluid) is suspected at surgery.
-Dr. Gould will always attempt to identify cases with epididymal obstruction.
+We will attempt to identify cases with epididymal obstruction.
 (See next question).

-On the average, Dr. Gould performs one vasoepididymostomy for every 10 to 15 standard vasectomy reversals (vasovasostomies).
+On the average, one vasoepididymostomy for every 10 to 15 standard vasectomy reversals (vasovasostomies).
 However, the longer it has been since your vasectomy, the more likely it is you will need this procedure.